rdalen/Boxify/docs/pcb-library.md

 ## 🧠 Purpose

-The **PCB Library** contains reusable definitions of supported PCB types for use within the Boxify framework.
+The **PCB Library** contains reusable definitions of supported PCB Types for use within the Boxify framework.

 A PCB Library entry provides the stable mechanical reference that Boxify uses to connect a (KiCad) PCB design to the Adapter Plate and, ultimately, the enclosure.